Important facts and information to know when visiting Oman

 Blogs & Social channels

-Do you have any local blogs or travel resources to recommend?
+Do you have any local Omani blogs or travel resources to recommend?

-The Turtle of Oman – moving novel based on a child who must leave his Muscat home to immigrate to the US
+- The Turtle of Oman – A moving novel based on a child who must leave his Muscat home to immigrate to the US

-Oman: Politics and Society in the Qaboos State – a look back through the countries recent history
+- Oman: Politics and Society in the Qaboos State – A look back through the country’s recent history under the rule of Sultan Qaboos

 Bookmark this page in your browser or Save it to Pinterest for later

-NB please check facts with the appropriate authorities before travelling.
-Information correct to best of our knowledge as at November- 2018.
-This page contains affiliate links.
+NB please check visa and arrival facts with the appropriate authorities before travelling.
+Information is correct to the best of our knowledge as of January 2023.
+This page contains affiliate links that earn us a commission if a qualifying purchase is made.